See Palma’s historic center and coastline from a double-decker bus.

 - Stop 4: Plaça d’Espanya (main square, connects to train/bus station)

-You can board at any of the 17 stops, but most visitors start at Stop 1 or Stop 4 since these are central and easy to find.
+You can board at any of the 18 stops, but most visitors start at Stop 1 or Stop 4 since these are central and easy to find.
+Cruise passengers start at Stop 14 (Estació Marítima) at the port.

 Special Service Notes: